Rickettsia rickettsii: Ecology

-Ticks carrying R. rickettsia are found to be in the Ixodoidea family.
+Ticks carrying R. rickettsii are found to be in the Ixodidae family.
 These are known as "hard body ticks" and are approximately 3 mm in length.
 They have tear-shaped bodies with brownish coloration.

 The most common hosts for R. rickettsii are ticks.
 Ticks that carry R. rickettsii fall into the family of Ixodidae ticks, also known as "hard-bodied" ticks.
 Ticks are vectors, reservoirs, and amplifiers of these bacteria.

 There are currently three known tick species that commonly carry R. rickettsii.
 The American dog tick (Dermacentor variabilis), mainly found in the eastern United States, is the most common vector for R. rickettsii.
 The Rocky Mountain wood tick (Dermacentor andersoni), found in the Rocky Mountain States, and the brown dog tick (Rhipicephalus sanguineus), found in select areas of the southern United States, are also known vectors of the pathogen.
 Infecting horses and capybaras, the cayenne tick (Amblyomma cajennense) turns vertebrate hosts into amplifier hosts of the bacteria.
 Other small rodent species serve as amplifier hosts in the United States and South America.